-The majority of 2008 income came through the Nevada Fire Safe Council.
-The Council made over \$500,000 in funding from the Southern Nevada Public Lands Management Act available to the district for fuels reduction.
-In November of 2008, the voters of the Fire District passed a Fuels Reduction Tax Override in the amount of \$0.05 per \$100.00 of assessed valuation.
-This override will bring approximately \$650,000.00 of additional revenue to the program to help fund fuels reduction and wildland fire prevention and awareness.
+The majority of 2009 income came through the Nevada Fire Safe Council.
+The Council made over \$400,000 in funding from the Southern Nevada Public Lands Management Act available to the district for fuels reduction.
+In July of 2009, the fire district began to receive funding made possible by the Fuels Reduction Tax Override.
+This override, in the amount of \$0.05 per \$100.00 of assessed valuation.
+This override will bring approximately \$650,000.00 of additional annual revenue to the program to help fund fuels reduction and wildland fire prevention and awareness.